-Please enter the details of your On-Site or Hybrid plan that correspond to the requirements listed above:

-- The school device will be cleaned and sanitized issued to every student. - The District will conduct family technology and connectivity survey - All students will be assigned a district-owned device for use in the school building and at home.
+Please enter the details of your On-Site or Hybrid plan that correspond to the requirements listed above: All students will be assigned a district-owned device for use in the school building.
+Students will have the option to take the device home for at home use.